 In our story of Elizabeth and Diana, we pointed out that Elizabeth could not provide confidential suggestions to Diana regarding how to manage the Queen and her family.
 There are limits to the degree to which a PE Partner can provide confidential suggestions about how to best manage the PE Partner and fellow Board members.

-The best is not the PE Partner.
+The best Coach is someone who is not the PE Partner.
 It is going to be an outsider who understands the dynamics of PE Boards.
+The Queen cannot counsel Diana on how to manage the Queen.

-Managing risk is about confronting difficult issues before they become acute.
+Crisis avoidance is about solving issues before they become acute.
 The Queen had good intentions.
 But she lacked the time to proactively reach out to Diana on a regular basis.
 PE Partners will say, "I'm available to you."
 The reality is that they are often too busy to reach out proactively.

 Diana was too proud to ask for help.
-And Founders may be too proud to admit they need help.
+And CEOs will be too proud to admit they need help.
+Bring in a coach with the mandate and the time to proactively reach out to CEOs before issues become problems.

-Follow up good intentions with good execution.
+Follow up good intentions with good intervention structure.

-Many thanks to the following PE professionals for their help in this article: Brett L'Esperance of Bain Capita, Larry Bero of JMC Venture Partners and Mike Ahearn, formerly of Greylock and Charles River Ventures.
+Many thanks to the following PE professionals for their help in this article: Brett L'Esperance of Sankaty, Larry Bero of JMC Venture Partners and Mike Ahearn, formerly of Greylock and Charles River Ventures.